The wool of Finnish sheep will be utilised for industrial purposes and bring new investments to Lapua

 A large portion of the wool of Finnish sheep is wasted, but now this wool will finally be utilised for industrial purposes

-Lapuan Kankurit is investing in a new weaving and finishing line.
-This line will produce thread made from the wool of the Finnish Finnsheep.
+Lapuan Kankurit is investing in a new finishing mill.
+This mill will produce wool textiles also made from the wool of the Finnish sheeps.
 Lapuan Kankurit is the leading manufacturer of household textiles in Finland and it hopes to lead the way in the responsible utilisation of Finnish wool.

 According to estimates, up to one half of the wool of Finnish sheep currently goes to waste.
 Lapuan Kankurit – known for its design textiles – decided to do something about the matter so that it could become the only manufacturer in Finland to offer its customers industrially woven and continuosly finished wool textiles made from the wool of Finnish sheep.